 - Company description – Information on what you do, how your business is different from others, and who your business serves.
 Can include your mission and vision.

 - Products and/or service description – Define what products and/or services you sell, explain why it benefits your customers, and how your mobile app will be developed.
-Screenshots of how your app works could be useful here.
+Screenshots of how your app or AI invention works could be useful here.

 - Strategy & implementation – Here, you will explain how your business will run or operate for the next 3-5 years.
 This will be taken from your Branding and Business Model.